AndyMc3000/ci-ms2-party-chef/testing.md

 All errors were fixed by making necessary changes.

 The validator also highlighted 2 x Errors and 768 x Warnings relating to the bootstrap.min.css style sheet.
-I queried this with Student support and was advised that as I have no control over the Bootstrap style sheet as I am using a CDN to access the file, these were acceptable.
+I queried this with Student support and was advised that as I have no control over the Bootstrap style sheet as I am using a CDN to access the file, these were acceptable issues.

 #### JavaScript ####